SeyonDemirogluDev/hello_world/README.md

     I should call myself a professional,
     for what I have done.
-    Indeed it is a good time to call it quits, and have a sip of rum.
+    Indeed it is a good time to call it quits, to go for a long run.

     I sense a joke in the previous one, therefore I will commit to the code.
-    But I must say that I can be silly, for that I did not lay a node.
+    But I must say that I am truly great, for that I am in a different mode.